armand-colin/storaje/README.md

 - React implementation
 - Document `ObserverReducer`
-- Enhance and simplify the reducer to be accessible directly on the observer
+- Enhance and simplify the reducer to be accessible directly on the observer class